monycode/monycode/README.md

 ### :woman_technologist: About Me :

 I am a Junior Ruby on rails Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Canada.

-- 🔭 I’m a recent Le Wagon bootcamp graduate, currently working on small persoanl projects to build my skills and portfolio...
+- 🔭 I’m a recent Le Wagon bootcamp graduate, currently working on small personal projects to build my skills and portfolio...

-# - 👯 I’m looking to collaborate on content creation for the tech industry.
+- 👯 I’m looking for work as a junior Ruby on rails developer in the tech industry.

+## Projects:
+- Accessible rights
+- Crazy boats

 ---